 Job Opportunities with Columbia Riverkeeper

-Columbia Riverkeeper is currently looking for a Summer Law Clerk & Citizen Outreach Canvasser to join our team!
+Columbia Riverkeeper is currently looking for a Citizen Outreach Canvasser, Summer Law Clerk and an E.coli Technician Intern to join our team!

 Citizen Outreach Canvasser